10 Of The Best European Capital Cities By Rail

 Don’t miss: A night out in the Metelkova district ― it will reveal a totally different side of this progressive city.
 Do not forget to check the Castelo de São Jorg.

-Getting there by train: There are easy train connections to all of Slovenia’s neighbours, including Austria, Italy, Hungary, and Croatia.
+Getting to Ljubljana by train: There are easy train connections to all of Slovenia’s neighbours, including Austria, Italy, Hungary, and Croatia.
 Most regional train lines also connect through the capital.

 8. Madrid, Spain